 In the Maldives, the official currency is the Maldivian Rufiyaa (MVR), with 1 USD equivalent to 15.5 MVR.

 The official currency in Bali is the Indonesian Rupiah (IDR).
 1 USD equals nearly 16,000 IDR.

-Even though Indonesia is predominantly a muslim country with 85% of its population practising Islam, more than 80% of the population in Bali are Hinduists.
+Even though Indonesia is predominantly a Muslim country with 85% of its population practicing Islam, more than 80% of the population in Bali are Hinduists.

 Nightlife in the Maldives is almost non-existent.
 Some resorts hold parties at night but you will not find them in local islands.

-Bali offers a good selection bars and clubs especially in Kuta, Legian and Seminyak.
+Bali offers a good selection of bars and clubs especially in Kuta, Legian, and Seminyak.